macbruker/scratch/readme.md

 # Scratch

-A small starter with Eleventy and Tailwind CSS
+A small starter with Eleventy